-- ii.
+- provided and the quality of its supervision of UK aid programmes. - ii.
 The second is: how does DFID help its partner countries fight corruption?
 Examples of this would be supporting national institutions such as anti-corruption commissions, improving financial management processes and helping civil society to campaign for more accountable government. - 1.6 In this review, we look at development assistance rather than humanitarian aid.
 Humanitarian aid raises distinct challenges with regard to corruption risk and will be assessed in subsequent ICAI reviews.
-We have also focussed on how UK aid funds are allocated in recipient countries, whether through governments, multilateral organisations, NGOs or other delivery partners, rather than on aid given directly to multilateral organisations at the headquarters level. - 1.7 In carrying out this review, we examined how DFID treats corruption risk within its policies and business processes through reviews of DFID documentation and interviews with staff in London and East Kilbride, Scotland.
+We have also focussed on how UK aid funds are allocated in recipient countries, whether through governments, multilateral organisations, NGOs or other delivery partners, rather than on aid given directly to multilateral organisations at the headquarters level. - .7 In carrying out this review, we examined how DFID treats corruption risk within its policies and business processes through reviews of DFID documentation and interviews with staff in London and East Kilbride, Scotland.
 We visited three DFID country offices, in Bangladesh, Nepal and Zambia and conducted a desk review of the Nigeria country programme.
 We spoke to DFID staff, other donor agencies, government officials, civil society organisations and intended beneficiaries of UK aid.
 Our methodology is explained further in the Annex. - 1.8 Our report makes recommendations as to how DFID can reduce the risks to UK aid from corruption and how it can better assist its partner countries to address the scourge of corruption at its root.

-www.transparency.org/policy_research/surveys_indices/cpi/2010.
+3 2010 Corruption Perceptions Index, Transparency International, www.transparency.org/policy research/surveys indices/cpi/2010.
 Transparency International's Corruption Perceptions Index is the most widely used measure of corruption levels around the world, based on surveys of business people and other informed observers.